CyberAndi/CyberSecurity-Box/README.md

 <p>
 <h3>Configuration of the AVM FRITZ!Box, Pi-Hole, UnBound and Tor(rc) with Presets for Security and Ports-List</h3>
 </p><p>
-This zip-File includes a AVM FRITZ!Box-Export-File for FRITZ OS 6.80 and above.
+This <a href="https://github.com/CyberAndi/CyberSecurity-Box/blob/master/CyberSecurityBox.zip">zip-File</a> includes a AVM FRITZ!Box-Export-File for FRITZ OS 6.80 and above.
 It includes Firewall-Rules for Amazon
 Alexa/Echo, NAS, MS-Servers etc.
 </p><p>